secretstartups/handbook/sales/field-operations/sales-operations/deal-desk/index.html.md

 ##### SLA for EoA Ramp Deal Requests

-The Deal Desk team will respond to E0A Ramp requests as quickly as possible.
+The Deal Desk team will respond to EoA Ramp requests as quickly as possible.
 However, due to the complexity involved in building ramp deals, the SLA for an EoA Ramp Deal Order Form creation is as follows:

 | Subscription Term Start Date | First Response | Resolution |
 |----- | ----- | ------|